 Certain Directors and Officers provided loans in the amounts of \$225,000 and \$200,000 respectively to fund current operations.
-The loans have no specific repayment terms, the loans will become interest bearing commencing October 1, 2009 at an annualized rate of 7%.
-The loans may be converted into common shares at an average market price over the preceding six months.
+The loans had no specific repayment terms, the loans became interest bearing commencing October 1, 2009 at an annualized rate of 7%.
+The loans had the right to be converted into common shares at an average market price over the preceding six months.
 Subsequent to January 1, 2010 the loans were converted into common shares at the average market price over the preceding six months which averaged \$0.35 per share or 1,214,290 common shares in conversion of the loans.